9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 Instead of maintaining an own translation server like pootle Nextcloud is using Transifex to achieve translation in many languages.
 Transifex offers free service for open source projects.

+Are you interested in translating Nextcloud?

 Just create an account and apply to join Nextcloud organization.
+You are welcome!

 Once you joined our organization you can apply to join your target language.
 There are already more than 70 languages available.
 Feel free to request a new one if your native language is missing.

+Best way is to start translating some strings.
+Get an overwiew about already existing translations.
+Check features and basic function of Transifex.

+If you get caught by l18n stuff and you take care about your language you can think about beeing a reviewer.
+Even more fun :-)

 # General information about Transifex
 ## How to discuss at Transifex?